TestShiftProject/test-cube/readme.md

 Find out more about our research project and how we want to help developers improve their test suites on the [TestShift project website](https://testshiftproject.github.io/visualizing-amplification).

+If you want to contribute to Test Cube or build it locally, checkout our [development setup instructions](contributing)

 ## Install Test Cube

 ### JetBrains Marketplace